JohanHorsmans/cds-language-exam-2021/assignment_5/README.md

 The best team in the Danish task achieved a macro F1-score of 0.8119 and the worst team achieved a score of 0.4913.
 For the full paper, see: https://arxiv.org/pdf/2006.07235.pdf

 We wanted to create a text classifier that could classify offensive comments in Danish and compare our macro F1-score with the results from the OffensEval2020 competition.
+We found this task interesting due to the amount of media coverage on Danish hate speech on social media in recent months.
+We believe that a robust hate-speech classifier could be a very valuable tool for moderating the tone and retoric of the public debate to make it more constructive.

 We trained the following models: Logistic Regression, Support Vector Machine, Neural Network, Random Forest & Decision Tree (see code for further specifications).
 We also combined them in an ensemble where a mix of majority vote- and average ensembling was employed (see code for specifications).
 We have chosen to use macro F1-score as our metric: